Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 show_token_counts: true

-For any display type, annotators can rate individual steps alongside the overall trace:
+With any display type, annotators can rate individual steps as well as the trace overall:

 annotation_schemes: